 Let's continue using the example of tracking defects across 10 apps.
 If you want to analyze all defects at once, you should try to store the defect name in a variable with the same name in each app.
-This is not required, but it will make it easier to understand the analytics at a later time.
+This is not required, but it will make it easier to understand the analysis at a later time.

-This variable might be called defect_type in all 10 apps.
+This Variable might be called defect_type in all 10 apps.

-Also, if you are analyzing a single field from a Table Record across multiple apps, like a work order ID, ensure that all record placeholders have the same name, like Active Work Order.
+Also, if you are analyzing a single field from a Table Record across multiple apps like a work order ID, ensure that all Record Placeholders have the same name, like Active Work Order.